UAE visa photo 40x60

 Use the linked ICP UAE source as the final reference for anything this page does not measure directly, especially service wording, print-lab rules, or late portal changes.

-This route is marked strict with reviewed confidence.
+This profile is marked strict with reviewed confidence.
 That is useful context, but it is still not the same thing as official approval.

-• Double-check: the latest authority wording for background, presentation, and delivery channel.
+- Check the latest authority wording for background, presentation, and the submission channel.

 Guides related to this profile

-These guides cover route selection, risky edits, and crop or background issues that often matter right after someone looks up UAE Visa offline.
+These guides cover profile selection, risky edits, and crop or background issues that often matter right after someone looks up UAE Visa offline.

 What size does this UAE Visa offline photo use?

 UAE visa photo 40x60 uses 43×55 mm.
 Aim for about 72% head height and about 8% above the head.
-No exact pixel target is stored on the page.
+No exact pixel target is listed on the page.

 Why does the submission wording matter on this page?

-Because the imported route stores an explicit submission context here.
-When the route is online, e-visa, or print-first, the file checks and final process can change even if the crop is close.
+Because this page includes a specific submission path.
+When the filing is online, e-visa, or print-first, file checks and the final workflow can change even if the crop looks similar.

 Can one crop work for both print and digital use?